tradle/models/README.md

 ### title

 optional, to specify a name different from the property’s uncamelcased name.
 Useful for evolving property names without changing all the references to them in the code.
-If the `title` is not specified it is going to be auto-generated.
-For example for the property `dateOfBirth` it will be "Date of Birth".
-If that is what you want skip the `title` attribute.
-But if you want this property to be displayed with the `title` for example "DOB" then you need to explicitely add it like here:
+DO NOT add a title attribute if the property name is already user-friendly and follows the convention of uncasing and capitalizing (e.g., firstName to First Name).
+Including redundant title attributes will not change the behavior and may clutter the model unnecessarily.
+ONLY add a title attribute when you want to provide a custom label that differs from the default auto-generated label.
+For example:
 ```
-...
-"dateOfBirth": {
+"dateSubmitted": {
-  "type": "date",
-  "title": "DOB"
+  "title": "Date",
+  "displayName": true
 }
-...
 ```

 ### type